 Note: OLE is a technology that you can use to share information between programs.

-If you have used a Dynamic Data Exchange (DDE) topic that is returning a #REF! error, make sure you’re referencing the correct topic.
+If you have used a Dynamic Data Exchange (DDE) topic that is returning a #REF! error, first check to make sure you’re referencing the correct topic.
+If you're still receiving a #REF! error, check your Trust Center Settings for external content as outlined in Block or unblock external content in Office documents.

-Note: DDE is an established protocol for exchanging data between Microsoft Windows-based programs.
+Note: Dynamic Data Exchange (DDE)is an established protocol for exchanging data between Microsoft Windows-based programs.

 If a macro enters a function on the worksheet that refers to a cell above the function, and the cell that contains the function is in row 1, the function will return #REF! because there are no cells above row 1.
 Check the function to see if an argument refers to a cell or range of cells that is not valid.
 This may require editing the macro in the Visual Basic Editor (VBE) to take that situation into account.